jannefi/vasco/WORKFLOW.md

 - **Outputs:** `./data/run_summary.md`, `run_summary.csv`, `run_summary_tiles.csv`, `run_summary_tiles_counts.csv`

 ---

+### Step 4: Downstream Analysis (from Parquet)
+- All further analysis, matching, and reporting should use the partitioned Parquet dataset at `./data/local-cats/_master_optical_parquet/`.
+- If a CSV export is ever needed, it can be generated from Parquet using a utility script or Pandas/Arrow.

+---

+### **Post-Pipeline Step 5: Compare VASCO Results to External Catalogue (Optional, Per-Catalogue)**
+- **Script:**
+  `./scripts/compare_vasco_vs_optical.py --vasco ./data/vasco-cats/vanish_neowise_1765546031.csv --radius-arcsec 2.0 --bin-deg 5 --chunk-size 20000 --out-dir data/local-cats/out/v3_match --write-chunks`
+- **Purpose:**
+  Compares a science catalogue (e.g., NEOWISE vanishing sources) to the master optical catalogue, finding matches and unmatched sources.
+- **Output:**
+  Chunked CSVs and summary in `data/local-cats/out/v3_match/`

 #### or optionally: IR aware, annotation only (if step 1.5 has been completed)

 ```bash